cjabplanalp/cjabplanalp.github.io/_pages/about.md

 # Languages

 I have extensive experience with Python, and also experience with R, Java, MySQL, bash scripts, HTML/CSS, and JavaScript.
-Within Python, I further have experience deploying big data systems such as PySpark, Cassandra/CQL, Apache Hadoop/HDFS, and Apache Kafka with Docker.
+Within Python, I further have experience deploying big data systems such as PySpark, Apache Cassandra/CQL, Apache Hadoop/HDFS, and Apache Kafka with Docker.
 Recently, I've been learning Ruby and Jekyll, which is how this site is powered!

 # Interests